supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ## Part 3: Leadership in Crisis and Recovery (8-10 minutes)

-Tim: "During COVID, you urged leaders to over-communicate and keep furloughed teams engaged through virtual training and check-ins.
-What did that crisis teach you about maintaining culture when your team isn't even physically present?"
+**Tim**: “During COVID, you urged leaders to over-communicate and keep teams engaged virtually.
+What did that crisis teach you about culture resilience?”

-John: "Post-pandemic, employee expectations have shifted dramatically.
+**John**: "Post-pandemic, employee expectations have shifted dramatically.
 How has that changed the way attractions need to approach seasonal hiring and retention?
 What do today's seasonal workers want that they didn't before?"

+**Tim**: "You talk about building 'the spirit of an organization.'
+How do you build a spirit that's resilient enough to survive when 50% of your team turns over every year?"

-John: "You mentioned using online training to keep furloughed teams engaged.
+**John**: "You mentioned using online training to keep furloughed teams engaged.
 How has technology changed your approach to training seasonal workers?
 What tools should operators be investing in?"

-Tim (Cultural Resilience): "You talk about building 'the spirit of an organization.'
-How do you build a spirit that's resilient enough to survive when 50% of your team turns over every year?"
+**Tim**: "For operators struggling with seasonal labor shortages, what's the one thing they can do to become an employer people want to come back to year after year?"

 ---